Edward-Montilla/Hackathon-Project/README.md

 # Hackathon-Project

 ### prompt: Design a project focused on transitions
-#### The problem of focus: Technology can do alot, but it can't make a person pursue their dreams for them.
-How can the technology we have help us transition into a healthier lifestyle?
+### The problem of focus: How can the technology we have help us transition into a healthier lifestyle?
-### Solution: A health tracker that quantifies the users progress
+#### Solution: Technology can do alot, but it can't make a person pursue their dreams for them.
+A health tracker that quantifies the user's progress
 #### This solutions is to aid those that are afraid that they will stray from the path of progress

 The solution for the prompt is simple, track the progress made by the user and return a graph of the data collected.
 This project is to be process oriented, not focused on the resut as the result comes naturally if new habits are developed.

 What is the data that the program collects?
-- The program collects the emotions of the users based on the changes the want to implement to complete their transition into a healthier lifestyle.
+- The program collects the daily  of the users based on the changes the want to implement to complete their transition into a healthier lifestyle.
  <br> *This part of the program is to be insterfaced with gpt 4 as the semantic langauge model can more accurately gauge the emotional words used by the user to describe their journey to forming new habits*

 How does this program collect data?